Rusty's Hawaiian Typica Natural

 - Rusty's coffee was used by the winner of the 2011 United States Barista Champion; also used for 2nd place winner in the 2011 World Barista Championship.

-We offered another coffee from Rusty's a few years ago, their Red Caturra Natural and it earned us a 94 point rating in Coffee Review, one of the highest of the year.
+We have offered other coffee from Rusty's these past few years.
+Their Red Caturra Natural earned us a 94 point rating in Coffee Review, one of the highest of the year.
 That was a very powerful cup, striking mainly because of the dry processing method which dries the whole cherry.